6 Hot Ways to Wear Faux Fur

 The bottom line

-When it comes to wearing fur this winter, always ensure you are donning the cruelty free kind.
+When it comes to wearing fur this winter, always ensure you are donning the cruelty-free kind.
 Amazingly, when samples from retailers including Sean John, Rocawear, Neiman Marcus, Kohl’s, Baby Phat, Macy’s, Burlington Coat Factory and JC Penny — and even the haute couture labels like Calvin Klein, Max Mara and Michael Kors — were sent to labs, it was discovered that almost all of the “faux” fur was actually REAL fur from dogs (yes, DOGS), rabbits, and raccoons.
 These are animals that were raised or trapped and kept in horrifying conditions.

 So make time to check that the fur you are buying is completely faux (here’s how), and if you’re not 100% sure that it is, don’t buy it (or return it to the online store where you bought it — and tell them why).
-Stay away from “faux” fur made in China (or Asia in general), as their laws surrounding animal welfare and labelling are, well, pretty much non-existent.
+Stay away from “faux” fur made in China (or Asia in general), as their laws surrounding animal welfare and labeling are, well, pretty much non-existent.

 The bottom line is that clothing is often produced overseas as a cheap, but not ethically sound, practice.
 Clearly, animal welfare is not a top priority in places where minimum wage is a fraction of that in North America, and where workers’ rights are seemingly non-existent.